Summary

 30 seconds | 120 seconds | 4x slower |

 - Disable Windows Defender scanning for WSL2 directories.
-Add the WSL2 virtual disk path to Windows Defender exclusions:
+The WSL2 virtual disk path should be added to Windows Defender exclusions:

 %LOCALAPPDATA%\Packages\CanonicalGroupLimited* - Use

-.gitignoreaggressively.
-Excludenode_modules/,.venv/,__pycache__/, and other generated directories from git tracking. - Disable VS Code file watchers for large directories.
-Use the
+.gitignoreassertively.node_modules/,.venv/,__pycache__/, and other generated directories should be excluded from git tracking. - Disable VS Code file watchers for large directories.
+The

-files.watcherExcludesetting shown earlier. - Keep WSL2 updated.
-Run
+files.watcherExcludesetting described earlier should be used. - Keep WSL2 updated.

-wsl --updatefrom PowerShell periodically for kernel and performance improvements. - Use
+wsl --updateshould be run from PowerShell periodically to obtain kernel and performance improvements. - Use

 Alternative: Claude Code Desktop App and VS Code Extension

-While this guide focuses on the Claude Code CLI in WSL2 — which offers the most power and flexibility — there are other ways to use Claude Code on Windows.
+Although this guide focuses on the Claude Code CLI in WSL2, which provides the greatest capability and flexibility, other means of using Claude Code on Windows are available.

 | Feature | CLI in WSL2 | Desktop App (Windows) | VS Code Extension |